 Welcome to RoseHeart Hypnotherapy Success Centers, Inc. The only hypnotherapy practice in the State of Missouri that requires all of our hypnotherapist to belong to the Missouri Board of Professional Hypnotherapist and Hypnotist.
 All of our therapists have graduated from nationally accredited schools of hypnotherapy that are listed in the U.S. Department of Education Database of Accredited Postsecondary Institutions and Program, and served a 10,000 hour clinical residency under the direct supervision of a Certified Clinical Medical Hypnotherapist.

 Our offices are located at 1803 Sun Valley Drive, Suite D, Jefferson City, Missouri 65109

 The question that we are most often asked is: Why is Hypnotherapy so effective?
 Hypnotherapy is completely different from “talk therapy.”
 Talk therapy also know as Cognitive Behavior Therapy (CBT) is designed to work only with the conscious mind.
+The result of CBT is the continual reinforcement and reliving the specific issue.
+This send commands from your conscious mind directly to the subconscious mind and the subconscious will hold on to, and fulfill that reinforcement as specific commands for behavior.
 The conscious mind is 12% of the mind with the remaining 88% composed of the subconscious mind.
+The subconscious mind acts like a computer hard drive, recording everything that is observed, or experiences we have accumulated thought our lifetime.
 While the conscious mind is easily overloaded and shuts down, the subconscious mind never sleeps and never forgets, it records everything in our lives, thoughts, actions, intentions, and results.
 The subconscious mind literally makes us who we are.
 It controls the type of friends we will have, the type of person we will marry, or even if we will ever marry, the kind of job we will have, how much money we will make, the homes we live in, the illnesses we have, how fast our recovery is, how much we weigh, do we like crowds, are we the life of the party, do we prefer very small groups, or being solitary.
 The subconscious mind controls every aspect of our body except something that we actually have to consciously have to think about to do.